tracim/tracim/backend/doc/branding.md

 ## Main colors used by the user interface

 You can change the default colors used in Tracim by editing the `color.json` file which you can find in the branding folder.
-See [color.json.sample](../../frontend/dist/assets/branding.sample/color.json) for the default configuration file.
+See the [color.json sample](../../frontend/dist/assets/branding.sample/color.json) for the default configuration file.

 ## Logos used in the user interface